-Under the general supervision of the Police Services Division Commander, the Police Communications Center; commonly referred to as the CommCenter, is responsible for maintaining around-the-clock effective and efficient communications between the UPD, the public, police officers in the field and other public-safety agencies by receiving, dispatching and recording calls for general police and emergency services quickly and accurately.
+Under the supervision of the Communications Lieutenant, the Police Communications Center; commonly referred to as the CommCenter, is responsible for maintaining around-the-clock effective and efficient communications between the UPD, the public, police officers in the field and other public-safety agencies by receiving, dispatching and recording calls for general police and emergency services quickly and accurately.

 While the UPD’s CommCenter has multiple functions; there are two primary services routinely provided.
 The first is Call Taking.
 When a telephone call is received by the CommCenter either on a 9-1-1 line or non-emergency line; the PCO collects, evaluates, prioritizes and enters the information into a Computer Aided Dispatch (CAD) system.
 The next function is Dispatching.
-The call for service information entered into the CAD system is relayed by the PCO either by voice or electronic means to police officers, or fire and rescue personnel who will respond to the scene.
+The call for service information entered into the CAD system is relayed by the PCO to police officers, or fire and rescue personnel who will respond to the scene.

-Police Communications Officers typically receive information and complaints from a wide range of electronic communications equipment, i.e., radio transceivers, video display terminals, telephones and alarm annunciators.
+Police Communications Officers typically receive information and complaints from a wide range of electronic communications equipment, i.e., radios, video displays, telephones and alarm annunciators.
 Police Communications Officers also take information first-hand over the counter from citizens.
 The PCO position requires individuals be able to identify locations where assistance is needed, make rapid determinations as to the availability and proximity of the nearest emergency personnel and equipment, and then dispatch and coordinate any communications as necessary.

 Police Communications Officers must be able to deal courteously and efficiently with the general public, other entities of the University and other law enforcement agencies in relaying information essential to the safe and proper functioning of the UPD.
 The PCO is frequently the first and last point-of-contact for the public when seeking information about the University or requesting assistance from the UPD.

 The University Police Department’s (UPD) Records personnel manage the daily influx, of police reports and paperwork generated by patrol officers, communications officers and detectives.
-The UPD Records Unit also coordinates with the Patrol Operations Division Lieutenants and the Office Manager to gather employee background records as appropriate.
+The UPD Records Unit also coordinates with the Special Operations Division Lieutenant and the Office Manager to gather employee background records as appropriate.

 Reports filed at the Department become part of the Records Management System (RMS).
 Every business day, dozens of reports are sent to the various University entities; other law enforcement agencies and the State’s Attorney’s Office for review.
-Statistics from the RMS are sent to the U.S. Department of Justice’s Federal Bureau of Investigations, the Florida Department of Law Enforcement, the Florida Department of Education’s Board of Governors and the University President for inclusion in the State and Federal crime statistics and the "Student Right to Know" statistics.
+Statistics from the RMS are sent to the U.S. Department of Justice’s Federal Bureau of Investigations, the Florida Department of Law Enforcement, the Florida Department of Education’s Board of Governors and the University President for inclusion in the State and Federal crime statistics and Clery Act statistics.

 All requests for copies of police reports and records checks shall be received by this unit.
-The Records Unit is open Monday through Thursday, 7:30am – 11:00am and 1pm – 4pm; Friday, 7:30am – 11:00am and 1pm – 3pm.
+The Records Unit is open Monday through Friday, 8:00 am – 5:00 pm.
 Police reports are generally not available until after 72 hours from the date of the reported incident.
 Personal checks, money orders, and exact amount of cash are all acceptable forms of payment provided proper identification is offered.
 Payment is expected at the time services are rendered.
 All requests for police statistics can also be made through this unit.
 Please allow at least 24 hours for the requested information; requests can be made by phone, email, or in person.
 There is no service charge for general statistical information.
 Any services requiring prolonged research or extensive data compilation may incur additional charges as provided by Florida law.